shaikabdulq/AWS-Projects/prod_ec2_stopped_notif/README.md

 ---

-**Note**: This README assumes familiarity with AWS services like EC2, EventBridge, Lambda, and SNS.
+> Note: This README assumes that AWS resources like EC2, EventBridge and SNS are already configured.